-88% of instructors who use Connect require it; instructor satisfaction increases by 38% when Connect is required.
+73% of instructors who use Connect require it; instructor satisfaction increases by 28% when Connect is required.

-Analytics
+Analytics -Connect Insight[®]

-Connect Insight®

-Connect Insight is Connect's new one-of-a-kind visual analytics dashboard-now available for both instructors and students-that provides at-a-glance information regarding student performance, which is immediately actionable.
+Connect Insight is Connect's new one-of-a-kind visual analytics dashboard that provides at-a-glance information regarding student performance, which is immediately actionable.
 By presenting assignment, assessment, and topical performance results together with a time metric that is easily visible for aggregate or individual results, Connect Insight gives the user the ability to take a just-in-time approach to teaching and learning, which was never before available.
-Connect Insight presents data that empowers students and helps instructors improve class performance in a way that is efficient and effective.
+Connect Insight presents data that helps instructors improve class performance in a way that is efficient and effective.